 Don’t use with: There are no known ingredients that negatively interfere with vitamin E oil, but consult with your doctor to avoid overuse.

-Benefits of Vitamin E oil for Hair
+Benefits of Vitamin E Oil for Hair

 - Vasodilation and vasoconstriction properties: “[Vitamin E oil] has been shown to increase blood supply to the scalp,” Sperling says.
 Increased blood supply encourages hair growth.

-- Scalp Rejuvenation: Vitamin E oil provides conditioning to the scalp itself, as it “increases moisture to skin and helps those with dry, flaky scalps,” Sperling says.
+- Scalp Rejuvenation: Vitamin E oil provides conditioning to the scalp itself, as it “increases moisture to the skin and helps those with dry, flaky scalps,” Sperling says.
 The potent antioxidants may help to create a healthy scalp environment.

 - Hair Growth: Friese explains the benefits of blood supply to the scalp include hair growth, saying “The antioxidant properties of vitamin E oil reduces cell damage and improves hair growth.
 Vitamin E may help create a healthy scalp environment because it stimulates the capillaries, which increases the blood flow to the scalp and encourages hair growth.”